sdcnku/micropython/docs/library/omv.sensor.rst

 .. data:: sensor.SVGA

    800x600 resolution for the camera sensor.
-Only works for the OV2640 camera.
+Only works for the OV2640/OV5640 cameras.

 .. data:: sensor.XGA

    1024x768 resolution for the camera sensor.
-Only works for the OV2640 camera.
+Only works for the OV2640/OV5640 cameras.

 .. data:: sensor.SXGA

    1280x1024 resolution for the camera sensor.
-Only works for the OV2640 camera.
+Only works for the OV2640/OV5640 cameras.

 .. data:: sensor.UXGA

    1600x1200 resolution for the camera sensor.
+Only works for the OV2640/OV5640 cameras.

+.. data:: sensor.HD

+   1280x720 resolution for the camera sensor.
+Only works for the OV2640/OV5640 cameras.

+.. data:: sensor.FHD

+   1920x1080 resolution for the camera sensor.
+Only works for the OV5640 camera.

+.. data:: sensor.QHD

+   2560x1440 resolution for the camera sensor.
+Only works for the OV5640 camera.

+.. data:: sensor.QXGA

+   2048x1536 resolution for the camera sensor.
+Only works for the OV5640 camera.

+.. data:: sensor.WQXGA

+   2560x1600 resolution for the camera sensor.
+Only works for the OV5640 camera.

+.. data:: sensor.WQXGA2

-Only works for the OV2640 camera.
+   2592x1944 resolution for the camera sensor.
+Only works for the OV5640 camera.

 .. data:: sensor.PALETTE_RAINBOW